yiemwa123/starter-hugo-academic/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: false
 ---
 Hi!
 I'm Emma, a recent graduate from Cornell University with a B.S in Information Science.
 I will be a research assistant at the Designing-AI Lab at Cornell working on the intersection of AI and digital agriculture.
 My past experiences span human-AI interaction research, UX design and research, and front-end web development.
-Please take a look at the details of my work below and feel free to contact me at yw345 \[at\] cornell.edu!
+Please take a look at the details of my work below and feel free to contact me at yw345 \[at\] cornell \[dot\] edu!

 <!-- _Here are my {{< staticref "uploads/wang_yichen_resumeUXR.pdf" "newtab" >}} UX research {{< /staticref >}} or {{< staticref "uploads/wang_yichen_resumeUXD.pdf" "newtab" >}} UX design {{< /staticref >}} resumés._ For a full list of my experiences, check out my CV on the lefthand side. -->